enetwarch/odin-sign-up-form/README.md

 # [Sign Up Form](https://enetwarch.github.io/odin-sign-up-form/)

 This is an assignment project provided by [The Odin Project](https://www.theodinproject.com/).
-It is found under the foundations section of the curriculum.
+It is found under the Intermediate HTML and CSS section of the Full Stack JavaScript curriculum.
 This is a replica of the provided resources listed below.

 > [!WARNING]
 > At this point of the curriculum, there is no need for media queries or mobile responsiveness yet.